 We do not allow students to attend partial sessions.
 We want every student to have the best time possible at our camps and to have as successful (and stress free!) a time as possible; attending partial sessions does not make this possible.
 We often find that students who miss the first week of the session feel stressed and pressured to “catch up” with their peers, and are often very sad to have missed out on the collaboration process of writing the play and creating the dance.
 We also find that students who are not going to attend the second week of the session are often unhappy and unwilling to participate in the first week knowing that they will not be celebrating with their teammates at the final performance.

-Please DON’T hand-deliver or email your registration.
+Please DO NOT hand-deliver your registration form.
 Here’s why: For hand-deliveries, we are a small department and may be out of the office when you want to drop off your form.
 We would hate to inconvenience you by being closed when you come by.
-Please register online, or mail it with a check to Main Street Theater, 3400 Main St., Houston, TX 77002, or scan and email it to firstname.lastname@example.org.
+Please register online, or mail it with a check to Main Street Theater, 3400 Main St., Ste.
+277, Houston, TX 77002, or scan and email it to firstname.lastname@example.org.
 Always retain a copy for your records.

 Yes!
 Please write us a note on your registration form.
 If the friend is in the same age group, we will be able to place them together.
 Please note that we place siblings in separate classes where possible, unless the family specifically requests that we place them together.
 We also encourage children to reach out and meet new kids in their group.
 One of the great things about putting on a play together is that strangers become friends by the end of the session!